xErik/angularjs-watcher-count/README.md

 * Displays the AngularJS watcher count in browser.
 * Can be minified and expanded.
-* Tested in Chrome, only.
+* Tested in Chrome and Firefox.
 Pull requests welcome.

 ***Expanded***